collamaf/SimDaVinci/README.md

 - Fix output file name error
 - Restore scoring capabilites
 - Add "Light" flag to store in outRootFiles only events depositing energy in detector

+2022.03.23 by collamaf
+- Add Source option "511", to generate a sphere around the probe of 511keV photons
+- Changed output file name now reporting PTER d and T in 10x mm

+2022.07.06 by collamaf
+- Add PEEK material for front absorber (useful for dropin probe) (AbsMat=8)
+- Add 511keV photon sphere source

 ## TO DO's